Alpha Ceti: Nomenclature

-Structure
+Characteristics

 Despite having the Bayer designation α Ceti, at visual magnitude 2.54 this star is actually not the brightest star in the constellation Cetus.
 That honor goes instead to Beta Ceti at magnitude 2.04.
 Menkar is a red giant with a stellar classification of M1.5 IIIa.
-It has more than twice the mass of the Sun and, as a giant star has expanded to about 89 times the Sun's radius.
-The large area of the photosphere means that it is emitting about 1,455 times as much energy as the Sun, even though the effective temperature is only 3,738 K (compared to 5,778 K on the Sun).
+It has more than twice the mass of the Sun and, as a giant star, has expanded to about 100 times the Sun's radius.
+The large area of the photosphere means that it is emitting about 1,765 times as much energy as the Sun, even though the effective temperature is only 3,738 K (compared to 5,778 K on the Sun).
 The relatively low temperature gives Menkar the red hue of an M-type star.

 Menkar has evolved from the main sequence after exhausting the hydrogen at its core.
 It has also exhausted its core helium, becoming an asymptotic giant branch star, and will probably become a highly unstable star like Mira before finally shedding its outer layers and forming a planetary nebula, leaving a relatively large white dwarf remnant.
 It has been observed to periodically vary in brightness, but only with an amplitude of about one hundredth of a magnitude.